Connect with a certified trainer for free

 Surgical Treatment

 Your doctor may suggest surgery if your symptoms do not resolve with non-operative treatments.
-Surgery would involve cutting the tendon sheath at the base of your finger or thumb to make more room for the inflamed flexor tendons to glide.
+Surgery would involve cutting the tendon sheath at the base of your finger or thumb to allow the inflamed flexor tendons to glide.
 Pain and triggering relief can usually be expected after the operation, although the area may be sore for a few months.

 Recovery